People without decent homes

 Not included in the data

-Estimates based on fewer than 30 households have not been included.
-This is because it is harder to make reliable generalisations from smaller numbers of survey respondents.
+Estimates based on fewer than 5 households have not been included.
+This is to protect people’s confidentiality, and because it is harder to make reliable generalisations from smaller numbers of survey respondents.

 The ethnic groups used in the data

-The ethnicity was known for 99.8% of households.
+Ethnicity was known for 99.9% of households.

 Methodology